 A great resource for finding bargains at restaurants and shops in your area.

-A local search app, Foursquare lets you find local establishments that you may not have known about.
+A local search app, Foursquare lets you find local establishments and attractions that you might otherwise have never discovered.

-A foodie’s resource for local restaurant reviews, UrbanSpoon is great for discovering hidden gems in your neighborhood — and finding out which expensive restaurants aren’t worth your time.
+A foodie’s resource for local restaurant reviews, Zomato is great for discovering hidden gems in your neighborhood — and finding out which expensive restaurants aren’t worth your time.

 Own an e-reader but hate paying for e-books?
 Luckily, a huge number of great classic books are no longer under copyright.
 Project Gutenberg is a massive repository for these texts, in a dazzling array of formats, all available free of charge.

 A large social network for book enthusiasts!
-Great for connecting with other readers and sharing recommendations.
+Great for keeping track of the books you’ve read, connecting with other readers, finding quality book reviews, and sharing recommendations.

 Invaluable for Kindle owners, Pixel of Ink tracks down great Kindle ebooks available cheaply or for free.
 Great for the bargain-hunting reader looking to expand their horizons.